elastic/integrations/packages/barracuda_waf/docs/README.md

 ## Logs

 The `barracuda_waf.log` dataset provides events from the configured syslog server.
-All Citrix WAF syslog specific fields are available in the `barracuda_waf.log` field group.
+All Barracuda WAF syslog specific fields are available in the `barracuda_waf.log` field group.

 An example event for `log` looks as following: